LearnMLearning/Research-Collaborative-Study/Curren Working Focus/Unlearning For Randnom Forest/Unlearning For Random Forest.md

 - Flight Delays (Research & Administration, 2019) consists of 100,000 actual arrival and departure times of flights by certified U.S. air carriers; the data was collected by the Bureau of Transportation Statistics’ (BTS) Office of Airline Information.
 The data contains 8 attributes and 19,044 delays.
 The task is to predict if a flight will be delayed.

 ###### Diabetes
-Strack, B., DeShazo, J. P., et al. Impact of HbA1c measure- ment on hospital readmission rates: Analysis of 70,000 clinical database patient records.
-BioMed research inter- national, 2014, 2014.
+Strack, B., DeShazo, J. P., et al. Impact of HbA1c measurement on hospital readmission rates: Analysis of 70,000 clinical database patient records.
+BioMed research international, 2014, 2014.

 Dua, D. and Graff, C. UCI machine learning repository. http://archive.ics.uci.edu/ml, 2019.